bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 We are rolling out some breaking changes along with new important features.
 ### Operators and infix functions

-Since M14, Kotlin requires the <code>operator</code> modifier on functions that are used for operator overloading.
+Since M14, Kotlin requires the `operator` modifier on functions that are used for operator overloading.
 From now on the same is required for infix functions:

 {% raw %}
 <p></p>